Consumer Price Index FAQs

 Prior to the September quarter 1998, the CPI was compiled primarily to be used for income adjustment through wage indexation.
 This had implications for the coverage and design of the index.
 It was limited to the expenditures made by households whose principal source of income was wages.
 It measured out-of-pocket living expenses, including mortgage interest payments.

-Since the September quarter 1998, the principal purpose of the CPI has been to measure inflation faced by households to support macro–economic policy decision making.
-The CPI covers the expenditures of all households (not just those whose principal source of income was wages, as was the case before 1998) and measures the changes in the prices of a fixed basket of goods and services acquired each period.
-The cost of housing is measured as the price of a new home (excluding land).
-Mortgage interest is not included.
+Since the September quarter 1998, the principal purpose of the CPI has been to measure inflation faced by households to support macro-economic policy decision making.
+The CPI covers the expenditures of all households (not just those whose principal source of income is wages, as was the case before 1998) and measures the changes in the prices of a fixed basket of goods and services acquired each period.

-In recognition of the interest in the extent to which the impact of price change varies across different groups in the community, in addition to the CPI, the ABS compiles Analytical Living Cost Indexes for Selected Australian Household Types (cat. no. 6463.0) (ALCIs) and the Pensioner and Beneficiary Living Cost Index (cat. no. 6467.0) (PBLCI).
+In recognition of the interest in the extent to which the impact of price change varies across different groups in the community, in addition to the CPI, the ABS compiles Selected Living Cost Indexes, Australia (cat. no. 6467.0) (SLCIs).

 More information regarding the reasons for the change to the CPI is available in Information Paper: Outcome of the 13th Series Australian Consumer Price Index Review, 1997 (cat. no. 6453.0).

-Q. What are the Analytical Living Cost Indexes (ALCIs) and how do they compare with the CPI?
+Q. What are the Selected Living Cost Indexes (SLCIs) and how do they compare with the CPI?

-A. As a single index cannot be expected to adequately fulfil all purposes, and in recognition of the widespread interest in the extent to which the impact of price change varies across different groups in the community, the ABS compiles and publishes Analytical Living Cost Indexes for Selected Australian Household Types (cat. no. 6463.0), specifically designed to measure changes in living costs for selected population sub–groups.
+A. As a single index cannot be expected to adequately fulfil all purposes, and in recognition of the widespread interest in the extent to which the impact of price change varies across different groups in the community, the ABS compiles and publishes Selected Living Cost Indexes, Australia (cat. no. 6467.0), specifically designed to measure changes in living costs for selected population sub-groups.
 They are particularly suited for assessing whether or not the disposable incomes of households have kept pace with price changes.
 The employee households living cost index is calculated on a similar basis as the CPI prior to the September quarter 1998.

 Q. How is the CPI basket determined?

 A. The CPI basket is based on actual household expenditure data, which is principally derived from the HES conducted by the ABS.
-The HES collects detailed information about the expenditure, income, assets, liabilities and household characteristics from a sample of over 7000 households resident in private dwellings the eight capital cities.
+The HES collects detailed information about the expenditure, income, assets, liabilities and household characteristics from a sample of just under 8,000 households resident in private dwellings in the eight capital cities.

 In addition to the HES, market expenditure and sales data is routinely monitored and applied to ensure the price samples continue to be representative below the published level of data.